This module is automatically imported during initialization.

 head-tail combinations, it sees if it refers to an existing directory,

-and if so, adds it to
+and if so, adds to

-sys.path and also inspects the newly added
+sys.path, and also inspects the path for

 A path configuration file is a file whose name has the form

 per line) to be added to